 It's important to understand, the online Guest registration form and any elements on it cannot be made compulsory.
 Your guest has already booked - in this process there is no further step needed compelling them to complete this form.
 In theory it's in their interests as much as yours to complete this process as fully as possible.

-If you're using Caterbook's SMS messaging option, and the lead guest arrives in reception having not accepted your terms and conditions, you can send them the Guest registration link to complete the form by SMS/text message.
+If you're using Caterbook's SMS messaging option, and the lead guest arrives in reception having not accepted your terms and conditions,you can pop up the extended Arrivals panel using the yellow corner at bottom right.

 Click the yellow Registration form button from within the booking record.

-- If you don't already have their mobile number, enter this on the form.
+- Ask the Lead guest for their number and enter this on the form.

 - Press the blue Save button.